fieldtrip/website/tutorial/memory.md

 ## Summary and suggested further readings

-This tutorial gave advice for doing data-analysis in a memory-efficient way.
+This tutorial gave some advice for scripting your analysis in a memory-efficient way.
+We also advise to read this [technical note](http://www.mathworks.com/support/tech-notes/1100/1106.html) from MathWorks.
+Further suggestions for computational efficiency are given in the [distributed computing](/tutorial/distributedcomputing) tutorial.
-If you are interested in further issues on efficiency, check [this](/tutorial/distributedcomputing) and [this](/tutorial/memory) tutorials.

-It is much advised to also read this [technical note](http://www.mathworks.com/support/tech-notes/1100/1106.html) from MathWorks.

 These are FAQs that are related to memory issues: